MetaMask/SIPs/SIPS/sip-32.md

 #### Parameters

 - `event` - Event object to be tracked.
-  - `category: string` - The category to associate the event.

-  - `event: string` - The name of the event to track.
+  - `name: string` - The name of the event to track.

   - `properties: Record<string, Json>` - (**Optional**) Custom values to track.
-    The client MUST enforce that all keys in this object are in the `snake_case` format.

-  - `sensitiveProperties: Record<string, Json>` - (**Optional**) Sensitive
-    values to track.
-These properties will be sent in an additional event that excludes the user's `metaMetricsId`.
     The client MUST enforce that all keys in this object are in the `snake_case` format.

 #### Returns